-For companies in industries like construction and manufacturing, responding to tenders and bidding for work are day-to-day occurrences.
+For companies in industries like construction and manufacturing, tender management and bidding for work are day-to-day occurrences.

 For these organisations, keeping on top of which tenders need to be responded to – and by when – along with maintaining a consistent picture of the expected business pipeline from these projects can present a major challenge.